Solmaz Ünaydın: Career

 Ünayedın entered joined the Ministry of Foreign Affairs in 1967.
 After working in Department for Middle East, she was appointed to her first position abroad at the Permanent Representative of Turkey to the United Nations (UN), where she served for three years.
 She then was assigned to the diplomatic mission in Cairo, Egypt.
 After working again in the Department for Middle East in the Ministry, she became Undersecretary at the UN office.
 Returned home, she became head of the Department for Middle East, and then was promoted to Deputy Director General.
 She gained diplomatic experience during the crisis prior to the Gulf War in 1990–91.

-She served as Ambassador of Turkey to Sweden between 1992 and 1996, and to Poland from 12 November 1996 to 17 November 1998.
+She served as Ambassador of Turkey to Sweden between 1992 and 1996.
+In 1992 Fügen Ok was appointed permanent representative of Turkey to the United Nations, and they became the highest-rank women diplomats in Turkey after Filiz Dinçmen. Ünaydın served as the Ambassador of Turkey to Poland from 12 November 1996 to 17 November 1998.
 After her return to Turkey, she served as Director General of the departments for Overseas Promotion and then for Policy Planning.
 On 1 January 2003, Ünaydın took office in Tokyo as ambassador, where she served just four years long.

 After her retirement in 2007, she chaired Turkey's publicity campaign for the Expo 2015.